nirmand/github-starter-kit/.github/ISSUE_TEMPLATE/epic.md

----
-name: Epic
+name: New Epic
-about: Suggest an Epic to achieve a product goal
-title: ''
+description: Suggest or request a new epic
-labels: ''
+labels: ["product increment"]
-assignees: ''

----

-**Is your epic request related to a business goal?
-Please describe.**
-A clear and concise description of what the business goal is.

-**Additional context**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Please fill out the sections below to properly describe the new epic you are suggesting.
+  - type: textarea
+    id: description
+    attributes:
+      label: Describe the epic
+        placeholder: User authentication and authorization
+    validations:
+      required: true
+  - type: textarea
+    id: businessgoal
+    attributes:
+      label: This is required so
+      placeholder: Authorized Users can use the app
+  - type: textarea
+    id: context
+    attributes:
+      label: Additional context
+      placeholder: |
         Add any other context or screenshots about the feature request here.